-Suomi-kai meets every third Sunday at 14:00 in Tokyo in the premises of the Finnish church.
+Suomi-kai meets every third Sunday at 14:00 in the premises of the Finnish church 'Suomi kyokai' in Tokyo.

 Suomi-kirkko - the Finnish Church in Tokyo